josmaf/aws-project-runner/README.md

 4. Run image as a container in EC2 or ECS (currently exploring...).
 The container must be able to:
 	a.
 Download data from S3 to the container file system
 	b.
 Run code
 	c.
-Send results from the container file system to S3
-5. Send link to folder in S3 to user
+Send results from the container file system to S3, and a http link to the S3 console to the user
-6. Destroy all the infrastructure used except the S3 bucket and the ECR repository
+5. Destroy all the infrastructure used except the S3 bucket and the ECR repository

 ### **How**: